 - Increase Content Length: Research has shown that longer posts tend to outperform shorter ones.

 - Reach Out to the Right People: Successful content marketing involves more than just writing or creating content.
 It's also about doing cold outreach better than your competitors.

 - Make Sharing Easy: Make it easy for your readers to share your content by including share buttons at the top of your posts.

 - Make Your Content Snackable: Make your content easier for your readers to consume by using formatting best practices.

-- Craft Click-worthy Headlines: Create and test headlines to find the best-performing ones for your posts.
+- Write Click-worthy Headlines: Create and test headlines to find the best-performing ones for your posts.

 By following these steps, you will be able to create high-quality, engaging content that will outrank and outperform your competitors.